as1999610/MovieLovers-BackEnd/README.md

 # movielovers-nodebackend
-The back-end code of the MovieLovers Web Application
+The back-end code of the MovieLovers Web Application.

 MovieLovers is an interactive Web App where users can add their favorite movies to there collection and discuss movies in general with other authenticated users.